ralna/GALAHAD/doc/Python/nodend.rst

           metis5_dropedges : int
             will edges be dropped (0 = no, 1 = yes) by MeTiS 5.2.
           metis5_no2hop : int
-            specify that the coarsening will not perform any 2–hop matchings when the standard matching approach fails to sufficiently coarsen the graph:
-            0 = no, and 1 = yes.
-          metis5_twohop : int
+            specify that the coarsening will not perform any 2–hop matchings when the standard matching approach fails to sufficiently coarsen the graph: 0 = no, and 1 = yes. metis5_twohop : int
             reserved for future use but ignored at present. metis5_fast : int
             reserved for future use but ignored at present.

+   .. function:: nodend.order(n, A_type, A_ne, A_row, A_col, A_ptr, options=None)

+      Find a row/colum permutation for sparse Cholesky-like factorization.

+      **Parameters:**

+      n : int
+          holds the number of variables.
+      A_type : string
+          specifies the symmetric storage scheme used for $A$.
+          It should be one of 'coordinate' or 'sparse_by_rows';
+          lower or upper case variants are allowed.
+If A_type is not one of the supported values, the identity permutation will be returned.
+      A_ne : int
+          holds the number of entries in the  lower triangular part of
+          $A$ in the sparse co-ordinate storage scheme.
+It need not be set for the sparse-by-row scheme.
+      A_row : ndarray(A_ne)
+          holds the row indices of the lower triangular part of $A$ in the sparse co-ordinate storage scheme.
+It need not be set for the sparse-by-row scheme, and in this case can be None.
+      A_col : ndarray(A_ne)
+          holds the column indices of the  lower triangular part of
+          $A$ in either of the supported storage schemes.
+      A_ptr : ndarray(n+1)
+          holds the starting position of each row of the lower triangular part of $A$, as well as the total number of entries, in the sparse row-wise storage scheme.
+It need not be set when the coordinate scheme is used, and in this case can be None. options : dict, optional
+          dictionary of control options (see ``nodend.initialize``).

+      **Returns:**

+      perm : ndarray(n)
+          holds the permutation array, so that the perm[$i$]-th rows and columns in the permuted matrix $P A P^T$ correspond to those labelled i in $A$, 0 $\leq$ i $\leq$ n-1.

    .. function:: [optional] nodend.information()